If this isn’t your first time reading this post, check out Part 2: Networking here!

 What this tutorial doesn’t address is how new blocks get mined using Proof of Work.
 This would be a separate tutorial but plenty of blockchains exist without Proof of Work mechanisms.
 In addition, the network broadcasting is currently simulated by writing and viewing the blockchain in a web server.
 There is no P2P component in this tutorial.

-By popular demand we’ve added Part 2: Networking to this tutorial!
-Check it out!
+By popular demand we’ve added follow-ups to this tutorial!
+Check them out!

 To learn more about Coral Health and how we’re using the blockchain to advance personalized medicine research, visit our website.